 Notes: Hours coefficients reported are log points difference of the pandemic's effect on single mothers versus nonsingle mothers.
 Employment coefficients are percentage points difference.
 Sample includes all mothers with children (aged <5 or 5-17, by youngest child) aged 25 to 55 who are not in the military.
 In Spain, the group of school-age children includes those up to the age of 19.
 For Spain, Germany and the UK we use cohabitation-marriage status (=1 if married or cohabiting, =0 if neither cohabiting nor married).
 Otherwise, all notes from Tables 7 and 8 apply.
-For further details on the data, see Appendix C. tions of single mothers, making it more difficult to reliably identify the role of single motherhood in these countries.
+For further details on the data, see Appendix C. crisis.
+We also note that for the Netherlands and Germany we have only few observations of single mothers, making it more difficult to reliably identify the role of single motherhood in these countries.